opendata-swiss/ckanext-geocat/README.md

 To configure the harvester you have several harvester config options (in the harvester config JSON):

-* `rights`: The terms of use to be associated with all harvested datasets (default: `NonCommercialNotAllowed-CommercialNotAllowed-ReferenceRequired`)
-* `cql`: The CQL query to be used when requesting the CSW service (default: `keyword = 'opendata.swiss'`)
 * `user`: The user to be used when importing the datasets (default: `harvest`)
 * `organization`: The organization to be associated to all harvested datasets (default: the organization, which owns the harvest source)
 * `delete_missing_datasets`: Boolean flag (true/false) to determine if this harvester should delete existing datasets that are no longer included in